nicolasguerin/qyu/README.md

 });
 ```

-### Pushing a job
+#### Pushing a job

 How to push any kind of function into the 'Qyu'.
 It takes two parameters.
 Return value is a unique job id.

 * job (mandatory) - A function that will be asynchronously executed.
 * priority (default value : 5) - Optional priority, from 1 to 10, 1 being the highest priority.
+If value specified above 10, value is set to the lowest priority 10.

 ```js
 const id = q.push(